11 Black LGBTQ Organizations to Support Right Now

 The National Black Justice Coalition (TNBJC), founded in 2003, is a civil rights organization dedicated to empowering Black LGBTQ folks, including those living with HIV/AIDS.
 The organization aims to bridge the gaps between equality for LGBTQ individuals and racial justice.
 More information and where to donate can be found on its website.

-The Black Trans Travel Fund (BTTF) is a mutual-aid fund developed in 2019 to provide Black transgender women with financial resources to travel safely.
+The Black Trans Travel Fund (BTTF) is a mutual aid fund developed in 2019 to provide Black transgender women with financial resources to travel safely.
 BTTF was created in response to the violence that Black trans women experience every day.
 It currently provides its services to folks in New York and New Jersey.
-More information and where to donate can be found at this website.
+More information and where to donate can be found on this website.

 The Okra Project is a collective that addresses food insecurity among Black trans people by bringing healthy, home-cooked meals and resources to Black trans folks.
 For those who are experiencing homelessness or who live in spaces that can't accommodate cooking, The Okra Project has partnered with other institutions to deliver food in different ways.
 Visit its website for more information and where to donate.